Non-covalent quantum machine learning corrections to density functionals

-The efficient and accurate calculation of non-covalent interactions (exchange repulsion, electrostatics, induction, and dispersion \cite{jeziorski1994}) is crucial in many practical problems in biochemistry, materials science, nanotechnology, and catalysis.
+The efficient and accurate calculation of non-covalent interactions (exchange repulsion, electrostatics, induction, and dispersion \cite{jeziorski1994}) is crucial in many areas of physics such as in the description of surface adsorptions and reactions, layered structures, organic molecular crystals, polymer crystals, soft matter, diffusive motions, and the dynamic properties of water.
 However, the highly non-local nature of these interactions makes them difficult to capture by efficient computational methods such as many density functional (DF) approximations.\cite{kristyan1994,hobza1995,perez1995} The leading terms in the long-range dispersion interaction energy can simply be described by the two-body London \cite{london1937,casimir1948} and three-body Axilrod-Teller \cite{axilrod1943,aubzienau} potentials, and hence the missing dispersion interaction is often recovered by molecular mechanical dispersion corrections (\textit{e.g.}, TS \cite{ts09,lilienfeld2010} or D3 \cite{dftd3,dftd3bj}), or by nonlocal van der Waals DFs.\cite{vdwdf,vdwdf2,vv09,vv10} However, it is especially difficult to correct semi-local functionals simultaneously suffering from delocalization and dispersion errors at non-covalent overlapping electron density regions.\cite{dfterrors,darctest,anionpitest} In such cases, one may consider more expensive fifth-rung functionals (on the Jacob's ladder of DF approximations \cite{jacob}) also containing information about the virtual orbitals.\cite{b2plyp,dsdpbehb95,xyg3,pwrb95,drpa75,scsdrpa75,janesko2009}

 An alternative approach is to use efficient quantum machine learning (QML) models with representations uniquely describing the electronic structure problem to solve (for a given number of electrons without external fields).\cite{qml,coulmat,chemspace} Previously, such models were only applied for correcting approximate DF one- and two-body total energy errors on a set of water clusters and ice structures, or relative conformational enthalpy errors on a set of C$_{7}$H$_{10}$O$_{2}$ isomers;\cite{gillan2013,ramakrishnan2015} however, no universal QML model has been presented yet for correcting simultaneously the inter- and intramolecular interaction energies of approximate DFs.
 Here, we propose non-covalent interaction (NCI) corrections from QML with high level of flexibility to correct the approximate DF description of intermolecular interactions, going beyond pure dispersion.
 We demonstrate that the missing physical effects can be learned by these NCI models.
 We analyze the errors of the resulting models from multiple aspects, and compare them to similarly efficient dispersion corrected functionals.
 Note that other machine learning (ML) models were also applied to improve upon approximate quantum chemical non-covalent interactions,\cite{gao2016,mp2nn} but they generally lack uniqueness in the representation and thus can yield absurd results.\cite{fourier}